 - Quickness Training

 Training for quickness is not the same as training for absolute speed.
 Quickness relies heavily on immediate movement reactions.
 Therefore, we can think of quickness as the first phase of speed.

 the recipe of success

-Yes it is true; you cannot go out and buy confidence, if only we could.
-Confidence is gained through a very complex process of learning, experiencing, failing, bouncing back, planning and most of all experiencing success
+Yes, it is true; you cannot go out and buy confidence, if only we could.
+Confidence is gained through a very complex process of learning, experiencing, failing, bouncing back, planning and experiencing success.

 - Agility Training to meet the demands of